bandinura98/Wp-bulk-message-sender/README.md

 after the extractation is complate copy the contents of the sql.txt and run it on sql it will set the database for usage.

+edit the config.php file and it's ready to use

 open http://localhost/Wp-bulk-message-sender/index.php and product is ready for usage.